coffeeNtv/DomainST/README.md

 ## Citation

-Please feel free to cite as if our work could be helpful for your study.
+Please feel free to cite our work if it could be helpful for your study.
 Thank you.

 ```
 @article{zhang2025domainst,